Ruarkdigital/swifter/.trae/rules/project_rules.md

 3. **Never assume API contracts**.
 Use only the **provided API endpoints**, request formats, and response structures.
 4. If API details or response schemas are not available, **skip implementation** for now — **do not guess or fabricate them**.
 5. Do **not modify the UI layout** during API integration.
 Follow the existing UI as-is, or skip where data isn't available yet.
+6. DO NOT CHANGE THE UI LAYOUT.
+UNLESS SPECIFIED TO DO SO

 ---